ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 only once you're damn sure it compiles/run.
 It probably won't and that's fine!
 Make a note of the mistakes (more on this in the following section) and come back to your Google doc to re-examine your code.
 Do this until your code runs!
-Finally, practice on paper or a whiteboard to practice handwriting and speaking out loud while you're coding.
+Then solve the same problem on paper or a whiteboard to practice handwriting and space management.

-If you're interviewing with a company which does whiteboard coding only (Google, Facebook, Amazon, others) try solving a few problems on the whiteboard first while talking out loud as if a person was listening and judging.
+Finally, if you're interviewing with a company which does whiteboard coding only (Google, Facebook, Amazon, probably others -- unfortunately!) try solving a few problems on the whiteboard first while talking out loud as if a person was listening and judging.
 And time yourself.
-Afterwards, take what you wrote on paper or whiteboard and type it in mindlessly in an editor/IDE.
+Afterwards, copy what you wrote on paper or whiteboard and type it in mindlessly in an editor/IDE.
 Does it compile/run?
 Does it do what you want?
 Make note of the mistakes and repeat.
+Speaking of mistakes...

 ### 2.1.4.
 Your mistakes are your best assets
 Something worth buying: a nice notebook and a pen that you like.
 It's not that